JFast/MIT-LAR_IEEE_Access/README.md

 Required packages: *OpenCV* (tested with version 3.3.1), *Point Cloud Library* (tested with version 1.11.1-dev)

-Code executed on a standard desktop PC running the Linux distribution *Ubuntu* (version 18.04.3 LTS)
+All code executable on a standard desktop PC running the Linux distribution *Ubuntu* (version 18.04.3 LTS)

 # How to cite this repository